Beyond the Black River: Plot overview

 As Conan turns back to his drink, the survivor mutters, "Barbarism is the natural state of mankind.
 Civilization is unnatural; it is a whim of circumstance...
 And barbarism must always ultimately triumph!"

 Analysis

 In their book on Howard's work, Marc Cerasini and Charles E. Hoffman described "Beyond the Black River" as a "transplanted Western".
 They also noted that Howard had "used the setting of Robert W. Chambers's Indian novel The Little Red Foot as a model for his Pictish Wilderness".
 Howard scholar John Bullard argues the story is inspired by 19th century conflicts between settlers and natives in the Cross Timbers region of Texas; with the two rivers playing the role of the Trinity and Brazos rivers, and the attack on Tuscelan corresponding to the Fort Parker massacre in 1836.
+Another Howard scholar, Jeffrey Shanks, argues that "Beyond the Black River" is a critique of colonialism.
+Shanks notes that in the story, "Conan serves as an agent of the colonizing forces though not without disdain for their policies."
+He also argues that the failure of Aquilonia's expansion, and the story's closing lines, express Howard's "own cynical view of colonialism".